ubik86/blog/README.md

 - after login redirect to blog with posts and comments
 - search in the posts and comments by title and content
 - create post assigned to users
+- create comments to post with parent_id, feature REPLY

 ##### Waiting in progress
-- create comments to post with parent_id
 - stats: users, posts, comments per day, week, month, year
+- admin listning, manage post, users and comments

 ### Requirements